 My FitBit History

 Please note, this post contains affiliate links.
 If you purchase an item through one of these links I will receive a small commission at no extra cost to you.
+For more information please see my Disclaimer.
 Thank you for supporting the blog!

 A couple of years ago I bought my FitBit on sale at Costco.
 I thought, why not give it a try and see if it helps me move more.
 I would wear my FitBit every so often, especially if I knew I would be going for a long walk (I’m being honest here!)

 After a few months, my first FitBit broke.
 The wristband detached from the tracker part and I stopped using it.